Mostek 5065: Other details

 The main bus was multiplexed, with a total of 16 pins used for both addressing and data.
 The bus was split into "high" (H) and "low" (L) sides, both 8-bits.
 During a memory access, the 15-bit address would be placed on the high and low sides, and then the data at that location read or written using the L bus only.
 This meant that memory accesses required two cycles, making it slower than designs with separate (non-multiplexed) address and data busses.

 Built on the PMOS process that was common in the early 1970s, the 5065 required three voltage supply levels, -12V (VGG), +5V(VSS), -5V (VDD) and ground.
 It was packaged in a 40-pin DIP, as was common for most processors of the era.
 The use of the multiplexed bus reduced pin use to the point that five pins were left unconnected.
 As was the case for most PMOS designs, an external clock chip was required, in this case the MK5009.
 There were also plans to release a peripheral interface adaptor (PIA) in late 1975.

 The system was released with an evaluation system, the two-board GEMS-8, short for General Evaluation Microprocessor System.
 This included the clock driver, 512 bytes of ROM, 1 to 12 kB of RAM, and a UART for use with a computer terminal.
 The ROM contained the "Program Aid Routine", a small system development tool and debugger utility.
 The processor board and PAR ROM was $597, the 12k RAM card another $597, or both together were $995.
 A cross assembler was also available for an unspecified "16-bit minicomputer".

-Clock speeds for the 5056 do not appear in any surviving references.
-Instruction times are listed as 3 to 16 µsec.
+Clock speeds for the 5065 do not appear in any surviving references.
+Instruction times are listed as 3 to 16 μsec.
+Although the instruction times are cited as 3 to 16 μsec, a 1 MHz clock can be used.